mozilla/open-leadership-framework/_articles/whitepaper.md

 ---
 layout: page
-title: "White Paper"
+title: "Open Leadership Framework"
 toc:
 - "Hello & welcome!"
-- "Who and what is this white paper for?"
+- "Who and what is this framework for?"
 - "What is open?"
 - "What is open leadership?"
 - "Open leadership is not..."
 - "How is open leadership different?"
 - "How do individuals benefit from open leadership?"
 - "How does open leadership benefit the user?"
-- "The Open Leadership Map"
+- "The Open Leadership Framework"
 - "Design"
 - "Build"
 - "Empower"